IHE/RAD.IMR/input/pagecontent/volume-1.md

 ##### XX.4.2.2.1 Consume and Interact with Multimedia Report by Standalone Report Reader Use Case Description

 Upon reviewing reports for a patient in the EMR which natively supports as an IMR Report Reader, the EMR encounters an IMR multimedia report.
 It displays the reports with interactive links to the multimedia content.
 The Clinician clicks on the interactive links.
 The EMR / Report Reader retrieves the images from the Imaging Document Source and displays the images with interactive tools.
-The Clinicans can navigate the series and see the measurements with annotations as described in the report.
+The Clinicians can navigate the series and see the measurements with annotations as described in the report.

 ##### XX.4.2.2.2 Consume and Interact with Multimedia Report by Standalone Report Reader Process Flow